firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 ### Example
 {: .no_toc}

-In the following example, the results that are retrieved are grouped by the `nickname` and then by the `email` columns.
+In the following example, the retrieved results are grouped by the `nickname` column, and then by the `email` column.

 ```sql
 SELECT